oeitam/mgtd/README.md

  - add default sort and filter in the printing of DF - in regular list and in list html
  - ~~Done when listing a single item - still report in a table (unless want all fields) or list in a column (not a row)~~
  - when listing activity - for the project and task include first 2/3 words, not just the number
- - :make sure all tags start with a lower case t and the rest is upper case like tTAG, make sure all megaprojects are all capitals, projects are all lower case
+ - ~~Done make sure all tags start with a lower case t and the rest is upper case like tTAG, make sure all megaprojects are all capitals, projects are all lower case ~~
  - when doing list tag - add a column for the type of the item (activity, task, etc)
  - add ability to create a shortcut that will take input - for example - instead of writing 'list project for megaproject XXX' have a shortcut like 'lpfmp XXX'
  - ~~Done fix the comment printing in html by replacing after html~~ \